wang384670111/Rust-based-Ransomware-study/README.md

 ## Introduction

 We construct 1,823 active Rust-based samples spanning 12 families.
 The top six families are BlackCat (36.82%), Hive (29.
 14%), Qilin (12.
 32%), Luna (9.93%), Akira (5.83%) and RansomEXX (2.52%).
-Samples were collected from February 2024 through October 2025, and the dataset continues to expand as new Rust-based campaigns emerge.
+Samples were collected from February 2024 through December 2025, and the dataset continues to expand as new Rust-based campaigns emerge.

 Due to the large file size and bandwidth considerations, we upload a portion of the data for subsequent Rust-based ransomware research (712 samples from 12 Rust-based ransomware families).